How to Sell a Gun in Nebraska: A Comprehensive Guide

 The following information is compiled from the Nebraska State Legislature’s official website.

-What are the Requirements to Legally Purchase a Firearm in Nebraska?
+What is the Process of Buying a Firearm from a Dealer in Nebraska?

 This check will indicate to the dealer whether the purchaser’s background allows for the person to complete the purchase of the firearm.
 If the check disallows the sale for no warranted reason, there is an appeal process the purchaser can pursue to receive the necessary clearance to complete the purchase.